This post is an update of a post from a few years ago with added information

-This last Sunday was Easter (Pascha) by the Eastern Orthodox Christian Church calendar (Sunday, April 28th).
+Tomorrow is Easter (Pascha) by the Eastern Orthodox Christian Church calendar (Sunday, April 24th).
 By the same calendar, on the day before, Holy Saturday, a miracle has occurred every year in Jerusalem for centuries.
 That is the miracle of the Holy Fire, which occurs at the tomb of Jesus in the Church of the Resurrection in Jerusalem.

 This church, also known as the Church of the Holy Sepulchre, is the place which contains both Golgatha, the hill on which Jesus Christ was crucified, as well as the tomb close to Golgatha that received Jesus’ dead body, and is same spot from which he rose from the dead.